IC3RD/Benchmarking-Suite-for-High-Frequency-CPP-Trading-Systems/README.md

 ## Google Benchmark
 ![](doc/images/google-benchmark.png)

-Google Benchmark is a microbenchmarking tool that allows us to measure the performance of each individual function in C++ - thus providing us with a way to reliable benchmark improvements in our code and the whole hotpath.
+Google Benchmark is a microbenchmarking tool that enables the measure of performance of an arbritrary code segment in C++.
+This provides a reliable method to benchmark improvements in any point of the code and the hotpath as a whole.

-TODO + let's make sure we have a single script we can run here (similar to build.sh, run.sh and benchmark-perf.sh)
+To see how to use and run the benchmarking suite, please refer to the [benchmarking documentation](benchmarking/README.md).

 ## perf
 ![](doc/images/flame_graph.png)